wp-plugins/contact-form-7-success-page-redirects/readme.txt

 1. Upload the inner 'contact-form-7-success-page-redirects' directory to the '/wp-content/plugins/' directory on your web server.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-Please note that [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) must be installed and activated in order for this plugin to be functional.
+Please note that [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) (version 3.9 or later) must be installed and activated in order for this plugin to be functional.

 == Frequently Asked Questions ==